-By "baby" carrots we're not referring to the small capsule-shaped carrots carrots so popular to serve as a snack to kids (those are actually mature carrots cut to a small shape), but to carrots that are still young and not tough or woody.
+By "baby" carrots we're not referring to the small capsule-shaped carrots that are so popular to serve as a snack to kids (those are actually mature carrots cut to small shapes), but to carrots that are still young and not tough or woody.

 To make, we just toss the carrots with sliced red onions, garlic, fresh rosemary, olive oil and salt and pepper, and then roast at a high temperature until cooked through and lightly caramelized.
 They're a great side to serve with chicken, turkey, or beef.

 Watch This Roasted Baby Carrots Recipe

 Tips for Roasting Baby Carrots

 Roasting baby carrots is easy!
 Here are a few tips for perfect carrots.

 - Use real baby (immature) carrots, not the ready-to-eat, stubby carrots sold bagged and peeled for snacking.
 Those carrots won't roast the same.

 - After the first 25 minutes, check the carrots every 5 minutes so they don't overcook.
 The carrots' size, plus variations in ovens, can make a difference in how long these take to cook.

 - Don't skip lining the pan with aluminum foil (or parchment, if you prefer).
 This keeps the carrots from sticking and makes cleanup easier.